When Is the Best Time to Visit South Africa?

 December in South Africa

 December is the first month of South Africa’s summer, with hot temperatures setting in across the country.
-This is the start of the rainy season in most parks and reserves, but it’s a fantastic time to visit Cape Town and its surrounding areas – though it can get busy towards the holidays.
+This is the start of the rainy season in most parks and reserves, but it’s a fantastic time to visit Cape Town and its surrounding areas – though it can get busy as the holidays approach.

-South Africa has a lot to offer visitors, beyond simply being one of the best safari destinations in the world.
-You can go from city to beach life in the blink of an eye, tour vineyards today and be whale watching tomorrow.
-Here’s when to visit South Africa to enjoy your favourite activities.
+South Africa has a lot to offer, beyond simply being one of the best safari destinations in the world.
+You can go from city to beach life in the blink of an eye, tour vineyards today and spot whales tomorrow.
+Here’s when to visit South Africa to enjoy our favourite activities.

 The best time to visit the Winelands